-The Department of Psychology at Zonguldak Bülent Ecevit University was established on January 14, 2005, and began its academic activities under the Faculty of Arts and Sciences.
-As of the Presidential Decree No. 5868, published in the Official Gazette on July 26, 2022, the undergraduate Psychology program continues its educational activities under the Faculty of Humanities and Social Sciences.
-The first cohort of students was admitted to both the regular and evening undergraduate programs in the 2016–2017 academic year.
+Zonguldak Bülent Ecevit University Department of Psychology was established on 14 January 2005 and initially began its academic activities under the Faculty of Arts and Sciences.
+With the Presidential Decree No. 5868 published in the Official Gazette on 26 July 2022, the undergraduate Psychology program has continued its educational activities under the Faculty of Human and Social Sciences.
+Subsequently, with the Presidential Decree No. 9724 published in the Official Gazette on 17 April 2025, the name of the Faculty was changed, and it has since continued its educational, instructional, and scientific research activities under the name Teoman Duralı Faculty of Human and Social Sciences.
+The Department admitted its first students to both regular and evening undergraduate programs in the 2016–2017 academic year.

 Our undergraduate Psychology program awarded its first degrees in the 2019–2020 academic year.
 In addition to compulsory courses in the four-year curriculum, a wide range of elective courses are offered in various subfields of psychology, including Social Psychology, Developmental Psychology, Sports Psychology, Forensic Psychology, and Applied Psychology.
 Electives such as Crisis Intervention, Social Influences on Behavior, Clinical Interviewing Skills, and Close Relationships enrich the curriculum.